Lionel Blair: Career

 Blair was one of the team captains on the game show Give Us a Clue from 1979 until the early 1990s, and was the second presenter of the British version of Name That Tune in the 1980s.

-In 1980, he made a small contribution to the children's music album Captain Beaky and His Band.
-In 1983, he appeared as the celebrity dart player for charity on Bullseye.
 He published his autobiography Stagestruck in 1985.
+Until 2005, he appeared extensively in pantomime.

+In 2003, Blair released his first full-length album as a singer, in a tribute to Fred Astaire titled Blair Sings Astaire, together with the Jive Aces.
 In 2005, he took part in the Channel Five reality series, The Farm.
-Until 2005, he appeared extensively in pantomime, for which he earned up to £15,000 a week.

-In 1988, Blair made an appearance in aid of charity on the British television game show Catchphrase, hosted by Irish comedian Roy Walker.
-Other celebrities also appeared alongside Blair, including radio DJ Chris Tarrant.

-In 1993, Blair appeared as himself in an episode of Birds of a Feather.

-In 2003, Blair released his first full-length album as a singer, in a tribute to Fred Astaire titled Blair Sings Astaire, together with the Jive Aces.

-He took part in the 2007 Christmas special of the Ricky Gervais show Extras, as himself, portraying the end-stages of his showbiz career by trying to keep up his profile by appearing on Celebrity Big Brother.

 In 2009, twenty-one years after Chris Rea's "Driving Home for Christmas" was first released, Blair starred in an original video for the song that was made in aid of Shelter.
-All proceeds from the digital download were donated to the charity.

-In July 2010, Blair appeared in the "Great British Dog Walks" feature on ITV's This Morning with his dog Lola.
-The same year, he took part in the BBC's The Young Ones, in which six celebrities in their seventies and eighties attempted to overcome some of the problems of ageing by harking back to the 1970s.